mickeytheq/ZoopDocs/docs/carddatabaseexport/CardDatabaseExport.md

 ## Preparation

-Most card content Zoop can automatically extract from the Strange Eons files to build the card database.
+Zoop can automatically extract most card content from Strange Eons files to build a card database.
 This includes

 - Overall type of the card (e.g. investigator, asset, event, skill, treachery, location, act, agenda)
 - Basic fields such as titles, subtitles, traits, flavour and illustrator